Editorial Guidelines

 Corrections and feedback

 Spotted a fact we got wrong, a date that doesn't match, or a quote we should have attributed differently?
-Email support@lovetales.ai with the URL and the issue.
+Email us with the URL and the issue.
 We aim to investigate corrections within a week.
-Substantive corrections are noted at the top of the affected article.
+Substantive corrections are noted at the top of the affected article. support@lovetales.ai

 Need anything else?